Our Patriarch is His Holiness Kirill of Moscow and All Russia.

 By the decision of the Holy Synod of October 14, 2018 (Journal No. 77), he was appointed temporary administrator of the parishes of the Moscow Patriarchate in the United States of America.

 The Reverend Father Joshua Genig holds an M.Div.
 (Masters of Divinity) degree in Pastoral Theology and Systematic Theology from Concordia Theological Seminary and a Ph.D.
 (Doctor of Philosophy) degree in Systematic Theology from the University of St. Andrews in Scotland.
 Currently, he is also completing chaplain training at the University of Michigan Medical Center and the Ed.S. degree in Educational Leadership and Administration at the University of Michigan.
 In addition to his priestly responsibilities, Fr.
 Joshua serves on the faculty of the Orthodox School of Theology at Trinity College of the University of Toronto, Canada and at Purdue University (Northwest Campus).
 Fr.
 Joshua also serves as a Chaplain for the Detroit Fire Department.

 Prior to entering the Holy Orthodox Church in December of 2013, Father Joshua was a Lutheran minister for seven years.
 He was ordained to the Holy Diaconate by Bishop John on November 12, 2016 and then to the Sacred Priesthood on the Feast of Pentecost, June 4, 2017.
 Fr.
 Joshua was appointed Rector of St. Innocent in November 2018.

-He and his wife, Matushka Abigail, have been married since November 21, 2004 and are blessed with four young daughters who are active members of St. Innocent Orthodox Church in Redford, MI.
+He and his wife, Matushka Abigail, have been married since November 21, 2004 and are blessed with five young daughters who are active members of St. Innocent Orthodox Church in Redford, MI.